gatleon/jsmpeg/README.md

 The `options` argument supports the following properties:

 - `canvas` – the HTML Canvas elment to use for video rendering.
 If none is given, the renderer will create its own Canvas element.
-- `loop` – whether to loop the video (static files only).
-Default `true`.
-- `autoplay` - whether to start playing immediately (static files only).
-Default `false`.
 - `audio` - whether to decode audio.
 Default `true`.
 - `video` - whether to decode video.
 Default `true`.
 - `poster` – URL to an image to use as the poster to show before the video plays.
 - `pauseWhenHidden` – whether to pause playback when the tab is inactive.
 Default `true`.
 Note that browsers usually throttle JS in inactive tabs anyway.
-- `disableGl` - whether to disable WebGL and always use the Canvas2D renderer.
-Default `false`.
-- `disableWebAssembly` - whether to disable WebAssembly and always use JavaScript decoders.
-Default `false`.
-- `preserveDrawingBuffer` – whether the WebGL context is created with `preserveDrawingBuffer` - necessary for "screenshots" via `canvas.toDataURL()`.
-Default `false`.
-- `progressive` - whether to load data in chunks (static files only).
-When enabled, playback can begin before the whole source has been completely loaded.
-Default `true`.
-- `throttled` - when using `progressive`, whether to defer loading chunks when they're not needed for playback yet.
-Default `true`.
-- `chunkSize` - when using `progressive`, the chunk size in bytes to load at a time.
-Default `1024*1024` (1mb).
-- `decodeFirstFrame` - whether to decode and display the first frame of the video.
-Useful to set up the Canvas size and use the frame as the "poster" image.
-This has no effect when using `autoplay` or streaming sources.
-Default `true`.
 - `maxAudioLag` – when streaming, the maximum enqueued audio length in seconds.
 - `videoBufferSize` – when streaming, size in bytes for the video decode buffer.
 Default 512*1024 (512kb).
 You may have to increase this for very high bitrates.
 - `audioBufferSize` – when streaming, size in bytes for the audio decode buffer.
 Default 128*1024 (128kb).
 You may have to increase this for very high bitrates.